Some algebraic structures in KPZ universality: An exactly solvable Random Polymer model

 2mm Having this formula as a starting point and employing intuition derived from Macdonald Processes \cite{BC14}, Borodin-Corwin-Remenik \cite{BCR13} were able to rewrite the Laplace transform of the point-to-point log-gamma polymer with parameters $(\ga,\gb)$ in terms of a Fredholm determinant as \begin{theorem} Let us use the abbreviation DPRM for \it{``directed polymer in random medium''}.
 Let $Z_{(m,n)}$ be the point-to-point partition function of a log-gamma DPRM with parameters $( \ga,\gb)$.
 Then its Laplace transform is given by the Fredholm determinant

 where the kernel $K^{{\rm DPRM}}_{u,\ga,\gb}:L^2(C_{\delta_1})\to L^2(C_{\delta_1})$ equals

 for $0<\gd_1<\gd_2$, $\Re(\ga_i)>\gd_2$ for all $i$ and $|\gb_j|<\gd_1$ for all $j$.
-That is all $\gb_j$ lie at the left of $\ell_{\gd_2}$ and all $\ga_i$ lie at the its right. \end{theorem} It is instructive to compare the Fredholm determinant formula for the log-gamma polymer to the Fredholm determinant for the last passage percolation with exponential weights \eqref{Fred_exp}.
+That is, all $\gb_j$ lie to the left of $\ell_{\gd_2}$ and all $\ga_i$ lie at the its right. \end{theorem} \begin{remark}{ \rm A very interesting, alternative Fredholm determinant formula for the Laplace transform of $Z_{(m,n)}$ (with a kernel closer in form to that in \eqref{KUexp}) has recently been obtained in \cite{IMS21a, IMS21b, IMS21c}.
+This is achieved via a novel framework that links to determinantal models (periodic and free boudary Schur measures \cite{B07, BBNV18, BBNV19}) via the use of crystal theory and {\it skew} $\rsk$ algorithms. } \end{remark} It is instructive to compare the Fredholm determinant formula for the log-gamma polymer to the Fredholm determinant for the last passage percolation with exponential weights \eqref{Fred_exp}.
 For this, we set the log-gamma parameters to be $(\epsilon \ga, \epsilon\gb)$ and $u=e^{-U/\epsilon}$.
 Then, using standard asymptotics, the Laplace transform of the log-gamma partition function with parameters $(\epsilon \ga, \epsilon\gb)$ converges as

 where

 To see how the Fredholm determinant in \eqref{BCR_Fredholm} scales with $\epsilon$ we notice that when the parameters of the log-gamma are taken to be $(\epsilon\ga,\epsilon \gb)$, we can choose the $C_{\gd_1}$ to be $\epsilon C_{\gd_1}$ and also scale the imaginary part of the line $\ell_{\gd_2}$ by $\epsilon$, which with an abuse of notation we denote by $\epsilon\ell_{\gd_2}$.
 By the expansion of the Fredholm determinant we have that